 My OTHER Blog

-An award-winning preacher and Bible teacher, Zachary Bartels has been serving as senior pastor of Judson Baptist Church in Lansing, Michigan, for seven years.
+An award-winning preacher and Bible teacher, Zachary Bartels has been serving as senior pastor of Judson Baptist Church for nearly a decade.
 He earned his BA in world religions from Cornerstone University and his Masters of Divinity from Grand Rapids Theological Seminary.
 He enjoys film, fine cigars, stimulating conversation, gourmet coffee, reading, writing, and cycling.

 His writing, with its combination of clean prose, tight action, and cutting humor, has been highlighted by The Grand Rapids Press, www.speculativefaith.com, uber-popular blog TeamPyro, and elsewhere.
-He lives in Lansing with his wife Erin and son Calvin.
+His next two books (both supernatural suspense novels) will be published by Thomas Nelson and will hit stores in October of 2014 and July of 2015, respectively.
+He lives in the capital city of a mitten-shaped Midwestern state with his wife Erin and their son.